Henry Schade (officer)

-Henry Adrian "Packy" Schade (December 3, 1900 – August 12, 1992) was an officer in the United States Navy, a naval architect, The director of the Institute of Engineering Research, and a professor of mechanical engineering at Berkeley.
+Henry Adrian Schade (December 3, 1900 – August 12, 1992) was an officer in the United States Navy.
+He worked as a naval architect, director of the Institute of Engineering Research, and professor of mechanical engineering at the University of California, Berkeley.

-During World War II, Schade was the head of the carrier desk for the United States Navy's Bureau of Ships.
-In this capacity, he contributed to the development of Essex-class aircraft carriers that were commissioned during the end of the war.
-Schade was involved in overseeing the accelerated construction of these carriers, which were made available for operations in both the Atlantic and Pacific theaters.
+During World War II, Schade headed the carrier desk for the United States Navy's Bureau of Ships.
+He helped develop the Essex-class carriers, which were commissioned near the end of the war.
+Schade also oversaw their accelerated construction.

-Near the end of the war, Schade served as the chief of the United States Naval Technical Mission in Europe.
-The mission was accused of exploiting German science and technology for the benefit of the United States Navy's Technical Bureaus.
+Near the end of the war, Schade served as Chief of the United States Naval Technical Mission in Europe.

 Early life and education

 Schade was born in Saint Paul, Minnesota, and attended Central High School.
-He was appointed to the United States Naval Academy by the U.S. congressman from the Fourth District of Minnesota in 1919.
-He was called "Packy II" at first, after a more athletic student who had attended six years earlier at the Academy.
-His own athletic talents led his classmates to drop the "II" later.
-He was on the Plebe and Junior Varsity crew teams.
+In 1919, he was appointed to the United States Naval Academy by the U.S. congressman from Minnesota's Fourth District.